 I made a huge mistake not bringing my 70-200mm to Hong Kong Disneyland and had to make do shooting portraits and images like this on my 50mm f/1.8.
 I saw this girl skipping down the street and tried to get an image of her mid-skip.
 I took the image at f/1.8 to speed up the shutter.

-In Hong Kong in general, there are so many couple that wear these matching T-Shirts.
-You wont catch me alive wearing a matching shirt with my significant other, but some might call it cute.
-Again, I shot this on my 50mm at f/1.8 because I really wanted the background blurred as much as possible.
-Also, with a really harsh mid-day light, I used the spot meter on my 60D to ensure I got the right exposure.
+Again, I took this photo on my 50mm at f/1.8 because I really wanted the background blurred as much as possible.
+Also, with a really harsh midday light, I used the spot meter on my 60D to ensure I got the right exposure.

 It’s funny how everyone dresses up for Disneyland.
 I wanted to capture a bit of that, but get it in a cool scene.
 This girl was waving to her dad every time she passed on the merry-go-round.
 To get this shot, I did some panning.
-I used my Sigma 10-20mm and shot it at f/6.3 which brought the shutter down to 1/15seconds, enough to create a blur but still keep the subject in focus.
+I used my Sigma 10-20mm and shot it at f/6.3 which brought the shutter down to 1/15 seconds, enough to create a blur but still keep the subject in focus.

 If this guy’s hat wasn’t cool enough, and his shirt wasn’t awesome enough, the look on his face well staring at his cotton candy was perfect.
 Like most of my 50mm shots, I took this at f/1.8 to really blur the background.
 I focused on the subject’s eyes which tell the story of an image like this.